artemlat/git_homework_1/README.md

 *-Press on checkbox "Add a README file"*
 *-Press `Create a repository`*

-### 22. Clone the repository "JSON" to the local computer:
+### 22. Clone the repository "XML" to the local computer:

 *-Press `Code`*
 *-Copy link git@github.com:artemlat/XML.git*